Sofia2999/english-for-designers/02-first-impression.md

 ![Photo of a brown dog with its tongue out](DEC01210.jpg)
 ![Photo of a brown dog with its tongue out](DEC01644.jpg)

 here is some of my photography.
 I sometimes do photos for a rescue shelter to help rehome animals.
+I always loved to take photos and always dreamed of having a camera, and now that i have acces to good camera, i don't really have the time, funny huh?
+I love helping animals, in one way or the other, so this is one of them.